symbol/symbol-docs/source/concepts/transaction.rst

 A transaction generally represents a unit of work within a database system.
 In the case of blockchain, that is when an action signed by an :doc:`account <account>` changes its state.

-Transactions accepted by the network are stored permanently on :doc:`blocks <block>`.

 *****************
 Transaction types
 *****************